mikenguyen13/data_analysis/_book/30-dif-in-dif.md

 #>        0.1288596
 ```

 In this example, the DID coefficient is not significant.
-However, say that it's significant, we can interpret the coefficient as 3 percent increase in posttreatment period due to the treatment.
+However, say that it's significant, we can interpret the coefficient as 3 percent increase in post-treatment period due to the treatment.

 ```r